isomerpages/nparks-gardening/page-index/plant-problems/_posts/2023-10-05-post-Nutrient deficiencies.md

 <br>
 <section>
 <h4>Soil problems and nutrient deficiencies</h4>
 <p>Nutrients are usually absorbed by plants from the <a href="/page-index/horticulture-techniques/soil/">soil</a> through their roots.
 If the soil has other problems, plants can’t absorb the nutrients even when they are present.
-Resolving soil problems are the first step to fixing most nutrient deficiency problems.</p>
+Soil problems should be resolved before adding <a href="/page-index/horticulture-techniques/fertilising/">fertiliser</a> to solve nutrient deficiencies over the long term.</p>
 <ul class="jekyllcodex_accordion">
 	<li><input type="checkbox" id="accordion1">
 		<label for="accordion1">Dry or waterlogged soil</label><div>
 <img title="Dry soil that is starting to crack.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/DryGround_Jacchua.jpg">
 		<p>Soil that is dry or <a href="/page-index/plant-problems/waterlogging/">waterlogged</a> will be difficult for plants to absorb nutrients in.
 Many nutrients are water-soluble, so having moist soil is the best for nutrient uptake.
-This is because the nutrient-rich water remains available for roots to absorb, and still allows roots to breathe.</p>
+This is because the nutrient-rich water remains available for roots to absorb, and still allows roots to breathe.
+Having a regular <a href="/page-index/horticulture-techniques/watering/">watering schedule</a> and good drainage are key to keeping your soil moist. </p>
 </div></li>
 	<li><input type="checkbox" id="accordion2">
 		<label for="accordion2">Hard and compacted soil</label><div>